 Signs That I Am or May Be a Narcissist

-You may have noticed a few of the following signs that could indicate you have a narcissist personality disorder.
+You may have noticed a few of the following signs that could indicate you have a narcissistic personality disorder.

 9 Steps to Stop Being a Narcissist

-If you believe you may be a narcissist, or simply have strong tendencies towards becoming a narcissist, the only way you will change is to be honest with yourself and acknowledge the need to change.
+If you believe you may be a narcissist or have strong tendencies towards becoming a narcissist, the only way you will change is, to be honest with yourself and acknowledge the need to change.

 Fortunately, there are steps you can take to stop your narcissistic behavior and reform your self-entitlement beliefs.